Splendide-Imaginarius/crosslooper/README.md

 Usually, the `--looplenmin` hint is the only one you will need, but the others may be helpful too.

+## Testing Results

+To play a tagged `.ogg` audio file, you can do one of the following:

+* Replace the title screen `.ogg` file of an RPG Maker game with the tagged audio file you created; then launch the RPG Maker game.
+* Play the `.ogg` file with [loop-ogg](https://github.com/SolraBizna/loop-ogg).

+I am not currently aware of any `.flac` players that support loop points; please let me know if there exist any.

 ## Standards

 CrossLooper sets both seconds-denominated loop points and samples-denominated loop points.
 [Further explanation is here.](https://github.com/SolraBizna/loop-ogg#what) RPG Maker only uses samples-denominated loop points and will ignore seconds-denominated loop points.